El Salvador’s president registers for reelection despite constitutional objections

 SAN SALVADOR, El Salvador (AP) — El Salvador President Nayib Bukele registered for reelection in next year’s contest, his party announced Monday, despite objections from legal experts and opposition figures who say the country’s constitution prohibits his candidacy.

-Bukele’s New Ideas party announced his registration and that of Vice President Felix Ulloa via Twitter Monday.
+Bukele’s New Ideas party announced his registration and that of Vice President Félix Ulloa via Twitter Monday.

 “New Ideas are invincible,” the party wrote.